ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Experiment Results

 \textbf{MD17 and RMD17.} As shown in \Cref{tab:md17_results}, \gls{atoms} compares favorably with \gls{sota} baselines on MD17 dataset, yielding average reductions of 14.96\% (S2S \gls{mse}) and 8.3\% (S2T \gls{mse}) on average\footnote{We exclude benzene from the table due to the previously discussed high numerical noise.}.
 In \Cref{tab:rmd17_results} (Appendix~\ref{sect:rmd17}), we benchmark \gls{atoms} on RMD17, and observe similarly competitive performance against \gls{egno}.

 \textbf{MD22.} To evaluate performance on larger molecules, we consider Ac-Ala3-NHMe (20 heavy atoms), docosahexaenoic acid (DHA with 24 heavy atoms), and stachyose (45 heavy atoms) from the MD22 dataset \cite{chmiela_accurate_2023}. \gls{atoms} remains competitive on these systems; whereas \gls{egno} fails to converge (\Cref{tab:md22_results}).
 We attribute this discrepancy to differing inductive biases: \Glspl{gnn} such as \gls{egno} restrict message passing to a predefined bond or radius graph and can therefore under-represent long-range, non-bonded steric and electrostatic interactions that dominate the behavior of large, sparsely connected molecules \cite{alon_bottleneck_2021,kosmala_ewald-based_2023}.
-This explains the poor performance of EGNO on DHA, a prototypical sparse molecule \cite{nv_polyunsaturated_2003} (\Cref{fig:dha}), compared to its relatively stronger results on the densely bonded stachyose.
-In contrast, the fully connected point-cloud attention in \gls{atoms} imposes no prior on interaction ranges, allowing simultaneous learning of both local and global interactions.
+This explains the poor performance of \gls{egno} on MD22, which contains prototypically sparse molecules such as DHA, shown in \Cref{fig:dha} \cite{nv_polyunsaturated_2003}. {We further disentangle the role of connectivity from the use of attention by training a variant, \gls{atoms}-GATv2, in which our heterogeneous temporal attention is replaced by \gls{gatv2} layers \cite{brody_how_2022} operating on the same bond/radius graph as \gls{egno}. \gls{atoms}-\gls{gatv2} still substantially underperforms the full \gls{atoms} model, indicating that the performance gains stem from the fully connected point-cloud interaction pattern rather than from attention alone.}